3345/smile_cs169/README.md

   - Smiles in the UI should be ordered so that the smile with the most likes show at the beginning.
-  - In case the server returns an error, you should call the function "console.error()" with the error messages
+  - In case the server returns an error, you should call the function "console.error()" with the error messages from the server.

 1. Finish the implementation of `insertSmile`
   - You'll need to convert the created timestamp into a user-friendly format